Directions and Maps

 Rosie the Riveter Visitor Education Center

 The Visitor Education Center for the Rosie the Riveter/WWII Home Front National Historical Park is located at 1414 Harbour Way South in Richmond, California.
 Plan on staying at least one to two hours to enjoy the interactive exhibits and to watch one of several orientation films that are shown in our theater.
 Rangers and docents are always available to answer any questions.
-Check the calendar page for FREE programs offered at the center.
+You can pick up a free driving map which will help to guide you to the various locations listed on this page.

 Ford Assembly Plant